-(Lemma~5,~\cite{bagewadi2024learninginfluencegraphhighdimensional})\footnote{The bound is obtained by exploiting the fact that the inner loop of the algorithm reduces the entropy by at least $\epsilon'/2$ upon adding a new node to $\hat{U}(v)$.} to denote the largest cardinality of subset $P$ required.
+to denote the largest cardinality of subset $P$ required \footnote{The bound is obtained by exploiting the fact that the inner loop of the algorithm reduces the entropy by at least $\kappa/2$ upon adding a new node to $\hat{U}(v)$.}.
 Let $\chi$ denote the support of the random variable $Y_v(t)$, and define $|\xi| := |\chi|^{(2+ \Pmax)}$ to be the maximum support size of the joint distributions to be estimated.
-Together with properties of the Markov process, this yields a logarithmic sample complexity, formally established in Theorem~\ref{thm:2}.
+Together with properties of the Markov process, this yields a logarithmic sample complexity, formally established in Theorem~1.